BrianInGermany/americansingermany/README.md

 **Go to <a href="http://join.americansingermany.club">http://join.americansingermany.club</a> to hang out with like-minded Americans in our online community!**

-We are currently a "klein aber fein" collection of around 120 folks, and we're growing by the day.
-We are organized on [Slack](http://slack.americansingermany.club).
+We're currently a "klein aber fein" collection of around 120 folks organized on Slack, growing by the day.
 Our core user base is currently Rhein-Main (Frankfurt and surroundings), but we have folks in Berlin, Hamburg and elsewhere.

 Meet new friends and join group chats about topics you're interested in, or for your own local area!